 Adhesive-removing formula covers many different types of sticky substances like tape and stickers.
 Can pour or rub the liquid on.
 Able to cover many sizes and surfaces.
 Will not harm surfaces.
 Can be used on adhesive, gum, crayon, and glue.

 The removal liquid takes time to adequately work on most adhesives and surfaces.

-Large pack of adhesive remover wipes are individually wrapped.
+Large pack of adhesive remover wipes that are individually wrapped.
 The box is small and easily stores in a bag to take on the go.
 Comes with 50 wipes per box.
 Contains aloe; gentle on skin.

 Wipes leave a little residue on most surfaces, so you might need to clean the surface after use.

-Large can holds a large supply of adhesive remover you can keep a supply on hand.
+Large can holds a sizable amount of adhesive remover so you can keep a supply on hand.
 More VOC-safe compared to other adhesive removers.
 Comes with larger size options.

 The best removal results require a lot of effort to rub the adhesive completely off.